Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may need this test to monitor your body's response to treatment for breast cancer.
 CA 15-3 is not used as a screening test or a diagnostic test to find breast cancer.
 Some people who have breast cancer do not have high levels of CA 15-3.
 Also, conditions other than breast cancer can cause a positive CA 15-3 test.

 You may need this test if:

-You have already been diagnosed with breast cancer and your doctor wants to find out how well treatment is working.
+You have already been diagnosed with breast cancer and your healthcare provider wants to find out how well treatment is working.

-You have already been treated for breast cancer and your doctor wants to find out if your cancer has come back or spread.
+You have already been treated for breast cancer and your healthcare provider wants to find out if your cancer has come back or spread.

-Your doctor may order a test to check for another breast cancer tumor marker called CA 27-29.
+Your healthcare provider may order a test to check for another breast cancer tumor marker called CA 27-29.
 You may also have other diagnostic tests to learn about your cancer.